kylemathias/Component-Document-Maker/README.md

 4. [Good to know](#paragraph2)

 ## Introduction <a name="introduction"></a>
-1. Install Chrome Extension:
+1. Vist the Chrome Store page for this extension at this
-<a href="http://example.com/](https://chrome.google.com/webstore/detail/component-document-maker/eeapofmfnfeohjbpfimdpnjajjhdfaco?hl=en&authuser=0" target="_blank">Store link</a>
+<a href="https://chrome.google.com/webstore/detail/component-document-maker/eeapofmfnfeohjbpfimdpnjajjhdfaco?hl=en&authuser=0" target="_blank">store link</a>
+2. Click "Add to Chrome"

 ![image](https://user-images.githubusercontent.com/26488295/170100572-101aa914-c51d-469e-bfd8-383741c812ad.png)